mikemajara/notion-cms/packages/notion-cms/docs/01-getting-started.md

 ### Step 2: Import Generated Types

 After generation, import the types in your code. **Important:** Importing the generated types file automatically registers the types with NotionCMS via TypeScript module augmentation.
-You must import this file before using `NotionCMS.query()`:
+You must import this file before using `NotionCMS.query()`.
+The best way to do this is to directly import the NotionCMS from the re-export that's generated in your `./notion/index.ts` file:

 ```typescript
 // Import from the generated index file